ctrowbridge/TestAtrium/Readme.txt

-This project contains a set of automated tests to check the Atrium application.
+This project contains a set of automated tests to check the Open Atrium application.
 Automation is performed using Selenium.

-Download Atrium from:
+Download a full install of Open Atrium from: https://bitnami.com/stack/openatrium
-https://bitnami.com/stack/openatrium